Clemence of Barking

 Clemence of Barking (fl.
 1163–1200) was a 12th-century Benedictine nun and Anglo-Norman poet-translator of Barking Abbey.
 She is noted for writing a translation of the biography, the Life of Saint Catherine.
-Clemence's hagiography of Saint Catherine of Alexandria is widely regarded as, what would be considered today, a feminist text.
+Clemence's hagiography of Saint Catherine of Alexandria is widely regarded as, what would be considered today, a Christian feminist text.

 Life in Barking Abbey

 Clemence was a nun of Barking Abbey during the 12th century.
 Barking Abbey was a royal monastery located in the Essex Borough of Barking and Dagenham, Essex, England.
 Dedicated to the Virgin Mary, the abbey was established in the seventh century around 666 AD and followed the Rule of Saint Benedict.
 It is very likely that Barking Abbey was one of the first monasteries founded in Britain, and it retained close ties to the British monarchy throughout its existence.
 Mary, the sister of Thomas Becket, was appointed as abbess by Henry II during Clemence's time at the abbey of Barking.
 Many of the abbesses at Barking Abbey were familially related to the British royal house, and likely often selected by the monarch until the early thirteenth century.
 The nuns of Barking Abbey were granted with a level of social, political, and economic independence that was generally only seen in religious houses that were directly associated with social and political elites, such as the British monarchy.
 Because Barking Abbey was one of the most wealthy monasteries in Britain at the time, the nuns at Barking were allowed more freedom to pursue cultural and literary interests.
 The nuns of Barking Abbey were also granted a great deal of theological independence.
 The nuns often set their own liturgy, and contributed to the ecclesiastical and liturgical expansion of their religious community through letters to other monasteries.
 As a nun of Barking Abbey, Clemence was part of an elite religious community under the protection of British monarchy.